eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 ### Payloadmapping

-Depending on your IoT-Device we may have to map the payload we send to Ditto.
-Because IoT-Devices are often limited due to memory, it's useful not to send fully qualified Ditto Protocol Messages from the IoT-Device and instead send minimal JSON messages, which will be mapped from ditto later on.
+Depending on your IoT-Device, we may have to map the payload wich we will send to Eclipse-Ditto.
+Because IoT-Devices are often limited due to their memory, it's useful not to send fully qualified Ditto-Protocol messages from the IoT-Device!
+We will send minimal JSON messages instead, which will be mapped to Ditto-Protocol message when received.

-In this case our octopus board will send messages like:
+In this case our Octopus-board will send messages like (we remember -> just the temperature and altitude sensor):
 ```json
 {
     temp: 30.67,